usaid-cs/yesterday-i-learned/useless-trivia.md

 - [Tomica](https://en.wikipedia.org/wiki/Tomica) has a disproportionate number of Toyota and Nissan models.
 - In the film The Day After Tomorrow, the main protagonist had no gloves on during the majority of the film, grabbing frozen metal ladders with ease, even as the temperature dropped to -150 degrees Celsius.
 - Bob Ross [painted rocks like nothing](https://www.reddit.com/r/interestingasfuck/comments/682pif/bob_ross_effortlessly_painting_rocks/).
+- Sonic the Hedgehog is a... hedgehog.
+Knuckles the Echidna is an... echidna.
+Unfortunately [they look more or less the same](http://www.wallpaperhi.com/thumbnails/detail/20120923/sonic%20the%20hedgehog%20video%20games%20knuckles%20the%20echidna%201280x1024%20wallpaper_www.wallpaperhi.com_91.jpg).
+- /r/trees is about marijuana. /r/marijuanaenthusiasts is about trees.